Skip to content

 If you have questions, email phsi@morehouse.edu.

 • Only complete applications are reviewed.
-Complete refers to submission of all required documents by the deadline, as well as completion of all fields of the online application.
+Complete refers to the submission of all required documents by the deadline, as well as the completion of all fields of the online application.

 • Once the application deadline has passed, all complete applications are reviewed.